textpattern/textpattern/README.txt

   can tell Textpattern of your new directory location from Advanced Prefs.

 * IMPORTANT: Regularly check back at textpattern.com to see if updates are available.
-4.x is in maintenance mode which means updates are as painless as possible, and often fix important bugs or security-related issues.
+Updates are as painless as possible, and often fix important bugs or security-related issues.